Trusted by 19,000+ Clinicians

 Below is a handy table with the main differences between an adjustable bed and an electric profiling bed.

-Adjustable beds and electric profiling beds both rest on height adjustable bed platforms and operate with a ‘rise and fall’ style that can make getting in and out of bed much easier for low mobility to get in and out of bed.
+Adjustable beds and electric profiling beds both rest on height adjustable platforms and operate with a ‘rise and fall’ style that can make getting in and out of bed much easier.

 A profiling bed is a better option than an adjustable bed if: